Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/how-hdrp-calculates-color-for-reflection-and-refraction.md

 HDRP works down the following hierarchy to find the diffuse color.

-1. If you have a Probe Volume in your Scene, HDRP uses the lighting data from the Probe Volume.
+1. If you have an Adaptive Probe Volume in your Scene, HDRP uses the lighting data from the Adaptive Probe Volume.
 2. If there's a baked lightmap for this position, HDRP uses the lightmap texture.
 3. If you have a baked [Light Probe](https://docs.unity3d.com/Manual/LightProbes.html) and the object is in the probe's Influence Volume, HDRP uses the lighting data from the Light Probe.
 4. If you set a static sky texture in **Lighting** > **Environment** > **Static Lighting Sky**, HDRP uses the cubemap texture of the sky in the ambient probe.